We Analyzed the Future Direction of Lion Group Holding Ltd. (LGHL), Here is What We Found

 LGHL’s Market Performance

-LGHL stocks went down by -0.96% for the week, with a monthly drop of -10.43% and a quarterly performance of -35.22%, while its annual performance rate touched -11.20%.
-The volatility ratio for the week stands at 4.78% while the volatility levels for the past 30 days are set at 7.57% for Lion Group Holding Ltd..
-The simple moving average for the period of the last 20 days is -6.13% for LGHL stocks with a simple moving average of -25.82% for the last 200 days.
+LGHL stocks went up by 16.67% for the week, with a monthly drop of -9.16% and a quarterly performance of -20.93%, while its annual performance rate touched -25.62%.
+The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 7.55% for Lion Group Holding Ltd..
+The simple moving average for the period of the last 20 days is 11.42% for LGHL stocks with a simple moving average of -14.17% for the last 200 days.

-During the last 5 trading sessions, LGHL fell by -0.96%, which changed the moving average for the period of 200-days by -20.77% in comparison to the 20-day moving average, which settled at $2.18.
-In addition, Lion Group Holding Ltd. saw 6.74% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LGHL rose by +16.67%, which changed the moving average for the period of 200-days by +7.94% in comparison to the 20-day moving average, which settled at $2.14.
+In addition, Lion Group Holding Ltd. saw 23.32% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for LGHL